 Fruiting quince is a multistemmed shrub to 1520 feet tall and wide.
 White or blush pink flowers bloom in midspring; these are followed in autumn by fragrant, yellow, round to pear-shaped or oblong fruit traditionally used in the South for jelly and preserves.
 Fruit reaches 34 inches long and remains as hard as a golf ball even after ripening.
 Native to Asia.
 For flowering quince, see Chaenomeles.
 Discussed here is the closely related Cydonia oblonga, a native of western Asia grown for fruit rather than flowers (it is often confused with flowering quince).

 Quince is easy to grow in a sunny spot with slightly acid, well-drained soil; once established, it is incredibly tenacious and nearly impossible to kill, deliberately or otherwise.
 Named selections are usually available only through mail-order catalogs.
 Some selections need a pollenizer; planting at least two different ones ensures cross-pollination and larger crops.

-'Crimea'.
-Large, round, yellow-fleshed selection with citrus, pineapple flavor.
-Can be thinly sliced and eaten fresh.
+- This selection can be thinly sliced and eaten fresh.